 Instead of shifting blame, Paulin believes a sustainable and steady funding source is needed to fund transit improvements.
 Thankfully, there is one in sight; congestion pricing, put forth to the legislature by the FixNYC panel, which should provide a protected revenue stream immune to the political tug-o-war, while relieving traffic in the central business district and increasing bus speeds.

 To move it forward, Paulin is dedicated to convincing her colleagues in Albany the importance of getting behind congestion pricing.
 She noted that most people do not understand the plan fully nor the severity of the MTA crisis.
 There is currently $7.3 billion of the original $32 billion for the 2015-2019 Capital Program left unfinanced.
 If passed, congestion pricing could have helped fund the remaining cost.
 Additionally, Paulin also expressed her interest in value capture, which would be a significant boost as well, but the details have yet to be planned.

 As the Committee Chair, Paulin is in charge of oversight and accountability of the MTA.
 This includes turning around the current narrative, especially with respect to accuracy and data.
 When the public is given numbers for causes of delays, Paulin stated:

 “We need to be able to trust them.
 If not, we lose confidence in those running the system.”

-Paulin said the absence of apology in light of the Con-Edison scandal was disappointing, and that more transparency is needed to establish a sense of integrity and public trust.
+The absence of apology in light of the Con-Edison scandal was disappointing, and more transparency is needed to establish a sense of integrity and public trust.
 This starts with clear communication, openness, self-reflection as an authority, and the ability to come forth on issues right away.